rasamadeu/mass_pendulum_simulation/README.md

 ## Run

-To build the project, type 'make' in a terminal.
+To build the project, type `make` in a terminal.
-To run, just type './projecto' in the terminal and the GUI will open up!
+To run, just type `./projecto` in the terminal and the GUI will open up!